kjbaker-uk/xctvplayer/README.md

     Added channel icon to allow launching from Google TV interface.
     Improved loading times.
-    Created a "general device" version for all other Android devices such as phones / tablets".
+    Created a "general device" version for all other Android devices such as phones / tablets.

 v1.0